 This vegan cutlet sandwich is made by the same T’s Tantan restaurant that’s in Terminal 2.
 The sandwich is certified vegan by Vege Project Japan, which also produces vegan maps of Tokyo and Kyoto.

-The coffee shop has soymilk for drinks as well, although the sugar may be bone-char processed and the flavouring/emulsifier source is unknown.
+The coffee shop has soymilk for drinks as well, although the sugar may be bone-char processed and the flavoring/emulsifier source is unknown.

 Cafe & Dining N’s Court, Terminal 1 (before passport control)

 Soup Stock Tokyo, Terminal 1 (before passport control)